zhossain7/ensemblediabetes/README.md

 ## Project Overview

-### Estalbish a dataset
+### Establish a dataset
+As it mentioned previously, the main aim of this project is to use ensemble methods to predict diabetes in elderly care.
 First the most important thing to do is find areliable and valid dataset that can be used in my project, this includes preorcessing and analysing the data to ensure it is suited for my scenario.
 Data analysis will be spoken about in more depth later on.

 ### Machine Learning Models